zargovv/css-bundler/README.md

 #### Max line width

-is restricted to 100 characters to ensure optimal readability across diverse machines
+is restricted to 100 characters to ensure optimal readability across diverse machines.

 #### This project employs a two-space indentation for several reasons: